Bart's Dog Gets an "F"

 "Bart's Dog Gets an 'F" is the sixteenth episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on March 7, 1991.
+It originally aired on Fox in the United States on March 7, 1991.
 In the episode, the Simpson family's dog, Santa's Little Helper, infuriates Homer and Marge by destroying a family heirloom and an expensive pair of shoes.
 When Marge and Homer want to get rid of the dog, Bart enrolls him at an obedience school to curb his bad behavior.

 The episode was written by Jon Vitti and directed by Jim Reardon.
 Tracey Ullman guest starred as Emily Winthrop, the obedience school instructor; she also voiced Sylvia Winfield, the Simpsons' neighbor.
 The animal noises for the episode were performed by Frank Welker.
-"Bart's Dog Gets an 'F'" features cultural references to films such as Predator, Jaws, E.T. the Extra-Terrestrial, and National Lampoon's Animal House.
+"Bart's Dog Gets an 'F'" features cultural references to films such as Predator, Jaws, E.T. the Extra-Terrestrial, and National Lampoon's Animal House, and is named in reference to the previous episode "Bart Gets an 'F".

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 13.8 and was the highest-rated show on Fox the week it aired.

 Plot

 Lisa is home from school with the mumps, so Marge teaches her to sew.
 While Homer is at the mall buying magazines for Lisa, he splurges on a $125 pair of Assassins athletic shoes after seeing Ned sporting them.
 Santa's Little Helper promptly destroys Homer's Assassins.
 Marge shows Lisa a patchwork quilt, a family heirloom, which Santa's Little Helper chews apart.
-When Homer and Marge want to rid themselves of the dog, Bart and Lisa promise to train him, so they may keep him.
+When Homer and Marge want to get rid of the dog, Bart and Lisa promise to train him, if they are allowed to keep him.

 Santa's Little Helper attends an obedience school run by Emily Winthrop, an English woman.
 After seeing how misbehaved the dog is, she sternly suggests Bart use a choke chain to correct his behavior.
 Since Bart is reluctant to use firm discipline to train him, the dog fails to master basic commands like sitting and heeling.
 Emily grows more exasperated with Bart and his dog at each class.

 Thinking it will be their last time together, Bart plays with Santa's Little Helper the night before the final exam.
 The dog is finally able to understand Bart's commands and passes obedience school, to Homer's chagrin.
-Lisa marks the occasion by starting a new quilt to replace the one the dog destroyed.
+Lisa marks the occasion by starting a new quilt to replace the one Santa's Little Helper destroyed.